 - In the beginning, attend local cons to save on gas and hotel stays.
 These are the biggest costs you’re going to have, besides buying the physical books themselves.

 - Look like a pro!
-Get banners made.
+Make banners.
 Have a cool tablecloth with pictures from your books on them.
 We use a company called Soda City Sign Shop who does all our eye candy for us.
 Use book display racks and single book holders.

 - Play music!
 One of the best things I’ve been doing at cons to draw in the gamers?
 I play the Skyrim theme song at our table!
 There have been so many instances when a group of people would stop by our table and look around like the music is coming from heaven.
 When they realize it’s from us, they come over and start asking questions about the books.
 Of course, not every gamer is a reader, too, but most are!
 So, it’s like fishing with music!

 - Don’t just sit.
 You get a chair at your table, but you don’t want to spend the whole time on your butt.
 Be interactive.
 Talk to people.
 Draw their attention.
 Wait for eye contact or someone eyeing your rack–of books (see what I did there?)–and ask them, “Hey!
 What caught your eye?”
 Or “You a big reader?”
 Be funny!
 Not everyone is a reader, but they’ll buy a book if they like you.
 For example, a person is walking by and glances at the books.
 Josh says, “Hey, you a big reader?”
 The person replies, “No. Not really.”
 So Josh responds, “Hey, need a new paperweight?”
 They laugh.
 We laugh.
 They come over, we talk, and they decide, “Eh, okay.
 Let me see what you got here.
 If I don’t like it, maybe my kid will.”
 And voila.
 Another sale.

 I really could just make a whole blog post entirely on Comic Con tips and etiquette but I’ll leave it at this for now, since this post is already pretty lengthly.